Parts & accessories

 Each year, power outages affect hundreds of thousands of people across the U.S. From tree damage to vehicle accidents and faulty equipment to curious squirrels, there are a variety of reasons that power outages happen.
 But, no matter the outage reason, it seems that there are some states that always have more power outages than others.
 Over the last four years, the same five states have remained in the top places for power outages.

 Michigan’s most interesting fact about its power outages may be that it has the highest outages per capita than other states.
 Weather-related outages caused 56 of the 155 outages in 2017.
 Faulty equipment took second place with 36 caused outages.
 Average outages lasted just over an hour and affected just over 2 million people over the course of the year.

-A dashboard video revealed the cause of an outage that affected 4,500 customers for five hour to be a goose.
+Odd Outage Fact: A dashboard video revealed the cause of an outage that affected 4,500 customers for five hours to be a goose.
 The camera caught the animal falling lifelessly from the sky.
 The bird apparently hit a 7,200-volt line, which tripped a nearby transformer.

 Another Midwestern state joins Michigan in the nation’s top five.
 While Ohio suffered more outages than Michigan in 2017 (158) the outages affected only 663,000 customers.
 Similar to other states near the Great Lakes, Ohioans experience the most outages due to weather.